oracle-livelabs/database/23aifree/json-duality-migrator/json-duality-migrator.md

 In this lab, you will:

-- Create a native JSON collection
+- Create a native JSON collection using the new syntax
 - Import data from JSON files
 - Run the JSON-To-Duality Migrator (both converter and importer)
 - Validate the newly created objects (tables and duality views)